MCP Server¶

 A typical agent session:

-- Search edges to recall what the agent knows about a topic
+- Recall what the agent knows about an entity or topic

 # Later: agent recalls what it knows about Alice